astrohart/MFR/README.md

 ![Fig01](fig01.png)

-**Figure 1.** The main window of the xyLOGIX Project File Renamer application.
+**Figure 1.** The main window of the xyLOGIX Project File Renamer application in Light mode.

 ## Problem solved